simoore/lwip-server/README.md

 * `perf.h`: Is used for profiling sections of LwIP.
 PERF_START & PERF_STOP.
 We won't use this by setting `LWIP_PERF`
     to 0 in `lwipopts.h`.
 * `sys_arch.h`: Needs to be provided to define things like mutexes, semaphores, and threads if using `NO_SYS 0`, that is using an operating system.
 For bare metal, this isn't required.
+It is provided by LwIP for FreeRTOS.
 * `cc.h`: Contains settings related to machine architecture and compiler in use.

 ## MQTT Broker: Mosquito